keyboardDrummer/Miksilo/docs/_docs/grammar/modularity.md

 category: BiGrammar
 order: 2
 ---
-The goal of Blender is to enable _modular_ language design.
+The goal of Miksilo is to enable _modular_ language design.
 This article shows how BiGrammar supports that.

-In [the introduction to BiGrammar](http://keyboarddrummer.github.io/Blender/grammar/introduction/), we introduced the `as` operator which binds a grammar to a field in the AST.
+In [the introduction to BiGrammar](http://keyboarddrummer.github.io/Miksilo/grammar/introduction/), we introduced the `as` operator which binds a grammar to a field in the AST.
 This method of mapping a grammar to an AST, where the binding to a field is separate from the binding to a node, is peculiar.
 More commonly, users of parser combinators first parse tuples of values using the sequence combinator, `~` in our case, and then apply a function to map those tuples to an AST node.
 We can demonstrate this approach using BiGrammar; as an example we define the strict boolean or operator `|`:

 ```scala
 case class Or(left: Expression, right: Expression) extends Expression